How to Make Tomato Sauce {Optional Canning Instructions}

 If you are short on time, there are a couple of ways to just get the fruit prepped and then can them when you have time.
 I even make tomato sauce in the winter when the kitchen isn’t so hot.

-To preserve tomatoes for later use, freeze tomatoes whole.
+To preserve them for later use, freeze tomatoes whole, in chunks or as juice.

 Alternatively, they can be placed in a food mill or vegetable juicer/ strainer and then frozen.
 I like this attachment for my kitchen aid mixer.
 It makes quick work out of the job.